Seán T. O'Kelly

-Seán Thomas O'Kelly (Seán Tomás Ó Ceallaigh; 25 June 1882 – 23 November 1966), originally John T. O'Kelly, was an Irish Fianna Fáil politician who served as the second president of Ireland from June 1945 to June 1959.
+Seán Thomas O'Kelly (Seán Tomás Ó Ceallaigh; 25 June 1882 – 23 November 1966), originally John T. O'Kelly, was an Irish Fianna Fáil politician who served as the president of Ireland from June 1945 to June 1959.
 He also served as deputy prime minister of Ireland from 1932 to 1945 (titled as Vice-President of the Executive Council of the Irish Free State from 1932 to 1937 and as Tánaiste from 1937 to 1945), Minister for Local Government and Public Health from 1932 to 1939, Minister for Finance from 1939 to 1945 and Ceann Comhairle of Dáil Éireann from 1919 to 1921.
 He was a Teachta Dála (TD) from 1918 to 1945.

 Early life

 O'Kelly was born on 25 June 1882 at 55 Wellington Street in inner-city Dublin.
-Baptised as John Thomas Kelly, he was the eldest son of Samuel O'Kelly, a boot and shoemaker, by his marriage to Catherine O'Dea.
-He was a twin to a sister, Anna Maria.
-When John and Anna Maria's births were registered by their mother on 24 October 1882, she provided their dates of birth as 25 August 1882, likely to avoid paying a fine for late registration.
+(Note: His place of birth is confirmed on his baptismal and birth registrations.
+However, the Dictionary of Irish Biography suggests that he was born at 4 Lower Wellington Street, Dublin.
+Yet another source states that he was born in Capel Street.
+See: "Glasnevin Trust") Baptised as John Thomas Kelly, he was the eldest son of Samuel O'Kelly, a boot and shoemaker, by his marriage to Catherine O'Dea.
+(Note: O'Kelly's parents' marriage registration in 1879 - they had not yet reverted to the Irish form of their names as O'Kelly and O'Dea, but still used 'Kelly' and 'Dea', a custom dating back to when surnames beginning with 'Mac' or 'O' were forbidden entry to Dublin; they were both living in 7 Fishamble Street, a tenement by Christ Church Cathedral that is one of Dublin City's most ancient streets.
+He is a bootmaker and she is a basketmaker.
+See: "Marriage Record") He was a twin to a sister, Anna Maria.
+When John's and Anna Maria's births were registered by their mother on 24 October 1882, she provided their dates of birth as 25 August 1882, likely to avoid paying a fine for late registration.

 O'Kelly had three sisters and five brothers, two of whom were educated by Patrick Pearse at St Enda's School.

-O'Kelly's first school was the Sisters of Charity, in Mountjoy Street (1886–1890), then the Christian Brothers School in St Mary's Place (1890–1894).
+O'Kelly's first school was the Sisters of Charity in Mountjoy Street (1886–1890), then the Christian Brothers School in St Mary's Place (1890–1894).
 His senior school education was at O'Connell School, a Christian Brothers school in North Richmond Street (1894–1898).
 O'Kelly joined the National Library of Ireland in 1898 as a junior assistant to T. W. Lyster, remaining there until 1902, and becoming a subscriber to the Celtic Literary Society.
-The same year, he joined the Gaelic League, becoming a member of the governing body in 1910 and general secretary in 1915.
+Also in 1898 he joined the Gaelic League, becoming a member of the governing body in 1910 and general secretary in 1915.
 He was appointed manager of An Claidheamh Soluis, which included amongst its editors the revolutionary leaders of Sinn Féin.